shtse8/DartScript/memory-bank/progress.md

 ## Known Issues / Challenges

-- **Event Handling Refinement:** Listener update/removal logic improved but needs further testing for edge cases and reliability.
+- **Event Handling Refinement:** Recursive listener removal implemented in `removeVNode`.
+Further testing on edge cases and reliability might be needed.
   Performance impact of `DomEvent` wrapper needs consideration.
 - **Renderer Optimization:** Keyed diffing is implemented but can likely be further optimized.
 - **JS Interop Performance:** Still a consideration, but `@staticInterop` in